 Mean score of companies in the Chemicals industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Tokuyama Corporation reported significant carbon emissions, totalling approximately 6,510,000,000 kg CO2e for Scope 1, 40,000,000 kg CO2e for Scope 2, and 1,760,000,000 kg CO2e for Scope 3 emissions.
-This data reflects their global operations, with a total of about 8,310,000,000 kg CO2e across all scopes.
-Tokuyama has set ambitious climate commitments, aiming for a 30% reduction in greenhouse gas emissions by fiscal 2030 and achieving carbon neutrality by fiscal 2050, compared to fiscal 2019 levels.
-These targets apply to both Scope 1 and Scope 2 emissions.
-Additionally, the company is committed to the Science Based Targets initiative (SBTi), reinforcing its long-term goal of net-zero emissions across all scopes by 2050.
-The company’s emissions data is not cascaded from any parent organization, indicating that these figures are independently reported.
-Tokuyama's proactive approach to climate action positions it as a responsible player in the chemicals sector, aligning with global sustainability efforts.
+In 2023, Tokuyama Corporation reported significant carbon emissions, totalling approximately 5,865,000,000 kg CO2e for Scope 1, 44,000,000 kg CO2e for Scope 2, and 3,678,000,000 kg CO2e for Scope 3 emissions globally.
+In Japan, the emissions were approximately 6,510,000,000 kg CO2e for Scope 1, 40,000,000 kg CO2e for Scope 2, and 1,760,000,000 kg CO2e for Scope 3.
+The total emissions for Scope 1 and 2 combined reached about 5,909,000,000 kg CO2e globally.
+Tokuyama has set ambitious climate commitments, aiming for a 30% reduction in greenhouse gas emissions by fiscal 2030, with a long-term goal of achieving carbon neutrality by fiscal 2050.
+These targets apply to both Scope 1 and Scope 2 emissions, reflecting a comprehensive approach to reducing their carbon footprint.
+Additionally, Tokuyama is committed to the Science Based Targets initiative (SBTi), reinforcing their dedication to aligning with global climate goals.
+The company’s emissions data is not cascaded from any parent organisation, indicating that these figures are independently reported.
+Tokuyama's ongoing efforts and commitments position them as a proactive player in the chemical industry’s transition towards sustainability.

 Access structured emissions data, company-specific emission factors, and source documents